elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Average amount of gas spent to submit a Designated Report or First Public Report in the specified Fee Window, as an unsigned 256-bit integer.
+* (string) Average amount of gas spent to submit a Designated Report or First Public Report in the specified Fee Window, as a stringified unsigned integer.

 ### augur.api.FeeWindow.getEndTime(p, callback)